gkharish/ifollow_artag_navigation/README.md

 There are two main tasks implemented in this package.

 Task 1: Controlling or commanding the turtlebot3 through a multimodal control channel.
-This section covers the Qestion 3 from Test_recrutement.

 There are two modes of the control, one is coming from web "cmd_web" and local onboard or manual cmd "cmd_local". cmd_web must be coming from a remote MQTT client.